HairyRabbit/lib-index-gen/README.md

 # ts-gen-index

-_Generate index.ts with special jsdoc tag_
+_Generate index.ts for utils like library_

 _`npx ts-gen-index`_